 The cross check in lacrosse is when a player strikes another player with their stick and makes contact on the opponent's shaft area between the hands.
 It also refers to when a defender pushes their opponent with the handle of their stick by deliberately extending their arms.
 The cross check is legal in the National Lacrosse League, but results in a penalty in Major League Lacrosse and collegiate and professional field lacrosse.
 Free Hand Check

 A free hand check in lacrosse is when the ball handler pushes off of their defender with their free hand, resulting in a technical foul.
-As opposed to the other checks we have covered in this tutorial, this type of check is performed by the attacker as opposed to the defender.
+This type of check is performed by the attacker as opposed to the defender.
 A free hand check results in a 30-second penalty or award of possession to the opposing team.

 A high sticking in lacrosse is a penalty violation that occurs when a player swings their stick or makes a check within the sphere of an opposing player.
 In men's lacrosse, a high sticking results in a major penalty from one to three minutes depending on the official's judgment, and if the contact is deemed to be excessive or overtly intentional the official may choose to eject the player from the game.

 Slashing in lacrosse is a type of personal foul caused by a defender swinging the stick at the body or cross of his opponent.
 The stick does not have to make contact with the other player to count as slashing.
 Officials can determine whether a check merits a slashing call based on whether the defender follows through with their swing rather than retracting the stick after contact is made.
 Slashing results in a one to three-minute non-releasable penalty.